kingsdigitallab/kdl/frontend/src/blog/snapshot-mission.md

   and Humanities (King’s College London) senior management in 2022.
 feature:
   image: /assets/images/blog/background_shane-rounce-DNkoNXQti3c-unsplash.original.png
+  title: © Photo by Shane Rounce on Unsplash
   description: A group of people holding hands on top of a tree
 ---